jdelon02/agent-os/templates/instructions/write-spec.md

     <if_not_in>user_input</if_not_in>
     <then_check>
       1. @~/.agent-os/standards/tech-stack.md
-      2. @~/.claude/CLAUDE.md
+      2. @./CLAUDE.md (via symlink to .github/instructions/main.instructions.md)
-      3. Cursor User Rules
+      3. @.github/instructions/main.instructions.md
     </then_check>
     <else>add_to_missing_list</else>
   </for_each>